A brighter future for glaucoma diagnosis and treatment

 Anything that can be done to make treatment less burdensome for the patient should be welcomed.
 “That might mean developing better tolerated eye drops or simply making eye drop bottles easier to open,” says Martin.
 The more eye drops patients are given the less likely they are to use them, which is one reason why eye drops that only need to be used once a day rather than two to four times a day have been an important advance.

 In the last few years, a range of fluid-draining devices have been developed that can be implanted in the eye via minimally invasive surgery.
 “These devices are designed to lower IOP and reduce the need for eye drops,” says Martin.
-“Unfortunately, we don't know — yet — how they will work over the long-term; plus they may be less appropriate in the treatment of severe or advanced glaucoma, where very low eye pressures are required.
-So there is still more research to be done in this area to develop new devices that achieve even lower eye pressures in the long term.
+“Unfortunately, we don't know — yet — how they will work over the long-term; there is still more research to be done in this area."

 “However, we now understand more about the pathology of the disease and this is opening up the possibility of treating glaucoma with gene therapy and stem cell therapy.
-We're starting to learn how to restore function to the injured optic nerve, and while the work is still at an early stage and confined to animals, techniques to regenerate the optic nerve are also evolving rapidly.
+We're starting to learn how to restore function to the injured optic nerve.
 In future there is the prospect that we may be able to improve the vision of glaucoma patients, as well as being able to slow the decline of the disease.”